cloudant-labs/graphdb-slate/source/includes/api/_attachments.md

 ## Attachments

+If you want to store data, use attachments.
 Attachments are Binary Large Object ([BLOb](http://en.wikipedia.org/wiki/Binary_large_object)) files contained within documents.
+The BLOb is stored in the `_attachments` component of the document.
+The BLOb includes data about the attachment name, the type of the attachment, and the actual content represented in BASE64 form.
 Examples of BLObs would be images and multimedia.
-If you need to store raw files, use attachments.

-All attachments have a name and a content type, corresponding to a [MIME type][mime].
+The content type corresponds to a [MIME type][mime].
 For example, if you want to attach a `.jpg` image file to a document, you would specify the attachment MIME type as `image/jpeg`.